 Although some riders are feeling pretty good about the Upfront Pricing, it has resulted in a lot of controversies.
 Many have suggested that Uber is playing favoritism or charging certain riders more based on their pick up and drop off locations.

 This has slowly escalated to a high-profile lawsuit against the company.
 The main focus of the lawsuit revolves around whether Uber calculates two different prices for any given fare.

-Examples include what the rider or driver sees as the total and fare for frequent vs infrequent users.
+Examples include what the rider or driver sees as the total and the fare for frequent versus infrequent users.

 Lyft Upfront Pricing

 Akin to Uber, Lyft offers an Upfront Pricing option to riders.
 The goal is to simplify the cost of a ride before it is even taken.